AntonioPereda/cmpm-121-demo-2/README.md

 ##CHANGES###

-- STEP 3 DONE
+- STEP 4 DONE
-- Started working on and added some starting code for Step 4
+- Also simplified code, some of which were causing bugs